 - Deep cuts in the mouth and face that won’t stop bleeding

 - Large dental abscess that makes it difficult to breathe or swallow

 It actually costs more money to visit the ER before calling our emergency dentists.
 If your child isn’t in a life-threatening situation, save yourself the hospital bill by calling us first.
 Our dentists will be able to diagnose and treat the source of your child’s dental pain, restoring oral health.

 In general, visit our dentists for these dental emergencies:

 - Large chip or crack in tooth

-Don’t put off calling our emergency dentist in Grand Rapids, MI.
-The sooner you seek urgent dental care for your child, the sooner we’ll be able to treat issues before they grow.
-This could mean the difference between your child needing a filling and a root canal.
-We always try to save as much natural tooth structure as possible.
-Yet, this can be difficult if you wait until the last minute to seek emergency dental care for your child.
+Don’t put off calling our emergency pediatric dentists.
+The sooner you seek urgent dental care for your child, the sooner we’ll be able to treat issues before they develop into something more serious.
+For example, seeing a dentist immediately could mean the difference between your child needing a filling and your child needing a root canal.

 Our Grand Rapids, MI, emergency pediatric dentists are available 24/7, even on weekends and holidays.
 If your child needs emergency dental care, don’t delay.
 Call Mitten Kids Dentistry at (616) 942-9840, or contact us online.

 This blog post has been updated.